 What is Cortical Deafness?

-Most often, cortical deafness is caused by a bilateral cortical lesion in the area mentioned: the primary auditory cortex.
+Most often, cortical deafness is caused by a bilateral cortical lesion in the primary auditory cortex.
 The primary auditory cortex is located inside the brain's temporal lobes.
-In most cases, a bilateral embolic stroke which has affected the specific area of the Heschl's gyri is the cause of the damage.
-In fact, cortical deafness is very rare, as only twelve cases have been reported.
+In most cases, a bilateral embolic stroke, which has affected a specific area of the Heschl's gyri, is the cause of the damage.
+It should be noted that cortical deafness is very rare, with only twelve reported cases.

-Understanding the Level of Hearing in Cortical Deafness
+The Level of Hearing in Cortical Deafness

 Treatments and Coping with Cortical Deafness

 Sometimes, it is possible for a patient to have some, or a small part, of their hearing restored.
 However, a majority of the time, merely coping strategies are advised.
 As this type of hearing loss is extremely rare, it's important to discuss your case with a specialist doctor.
 Your doctor will be able to tell you what you specifically need from a hearing aid, and whether there are any other treatments available.

 At Advanced Affordable Hearing, we help people hear better at a price they can afford.
 Our hearing aids are pre-programmed to the most common types of hearing loss and do not require a trip to the audiologist.